I have a confession to make.

 My wife and I really struggle to follow a budget.
 Don’t get me wrong, we have a budget!
 Heck, we actually have 3!
 One in excel, one in Mint, and another in Ynab.

 But our problem is actually following our budget.

 A few months ago we started to take this more seriously because we knew we weren’t saving to our fullest potential.
 The biggest leak in our budget?
 Overspending on food.

 For 3 months straight we were spending over $600/month on groceries.
 For TWO PEOPLE!

-The same day I figured this out, I started compiling a list of cheap recipes.
+The same day I figured this out, I started compiling a list of easy and cheap meal prep recipes.
 We’ve been able to bring out grocery budget down significantly, but we’re still working on it.

 Free PDF Download

 Get the full list of 46 Recipes sent right to your inbox and start saving time and money today!